-- they are labeled with verified badge. - they are available in apps page in separate category. - only verified apps can be displayed in the featured area. - major releases optionally featured on https://owncloud.org and sent to the owncloud-announce list.

-ownCloud "Verified" tag
+- they are labeled with verified badge. - they are available in apps page in separate category. - only verified apps can be displayed in the featured area. - major releases optionally featured in the news section on https://owncloud.com ownCloud "Verified" tag